-Welcome to the School of Arts & Humanities
+Welcome to the Faculty of Arts & Humanities

 We are one of the UK's most prestigious arts and humanities faculties based in the heart of London with close links with renowned cultural institutions including the British Museum, Shakespeare's Globe and the National Portrait Gallery.

-We are the most diverse school in terms of subject range in the University of London and are therefore able to offer undergraduate degrees, postgraduate masters and research opportunities in all aspects of human culture and history, from ancient languages and history to contemporary film studies.
+We are one of the most diverse faculties in terms of subject range in the University of London and are therefore able to offer undergraduate degrees, postgraduate masters and research opportunities in all aspects of human culture and history, from ancient languages and history to contemporary film studies.

-Interdisciplinarity is central to what we do, whether through holding high-profile public events which cross many disciplines, joint teaching with other departments in the College or combining research expertise to focus our work on new areas.
+Interdisciplinarity is central to what we do, whether through holding collaborative public events, joint teaching with other departments in the university or combining research expertise to focus our work on new areas.

-The School of Arts & Humanities was formed in 1989 following the amalgamation of the former faculties of Arts, Music, and Theology.
-Since then, we have built upon our strong traditional roots with distinctive subjects in decline elsewhere such as Hellenic Studies, Portuguese Studies and Medieval Studies.
-We now have one of the largest cohorts of research students in the arts and humanities in the UK.
+The Faculty of Arts & Humanities was formed in 1989 following the amalgamation of the former faculties of Arts, Music, and Theology.
+Since then, we have built upon our strong traditional roots with distinctive subjects in decline elsewhere such as Portuguese Studies and Medieval Studies as well as emerging disciplines such as Culture, Media & Creative Industries, Digital Humanities, Film and Queer Studies.

-- 870 (full-time equivalent) students on taught Master's programmes
+- 833 FTE students on taught Master's programmes